soulsheng/NamedPipes-Win/README.md

 # NamedPipes-Win
-Lightweight Named Pipes for IPC communication.
-Windows Only!
+Lightweight Named Pipes for windows!

-And it is under development.
-So try not use it just yet.
+No overwhelming dependencies like boost etc!